Freelancers Vs. Video Editing Companies - Which Is Better for Outsourcing Video Editing?

 In the freelance world, this is down to the individual.
 There are eager-to-please freelancers who respond to your requests almost instantly, but also those who grudgingly reply days later.

 On the upside, though, you know that it’s always the same person handling your projects.
-And if you find someone competent, and click instantly, that can be worth gold!
+And if you find someone competent, and you click instantly, that can be worth gold!

 If you opt for hiring a video editing company, in contrast, you can expect more professional, formal customer service.
 Most likely, you won’t be talking to the same person all the time, and different editors will handle your projects.